 With second- and third-degree burns, there may be scarring and disfigurement.
 In addition to recovering compensation for medical expenses, pain and suffering, lost wages, and mental anguish, you may also be able to recover damages for scarring and disfigurement in an amount that the jury feels reasonably represents the degree to which you have been affected by these injuries.
 Generally, juries tend to value burn injuries highly if they are on a visible part of your body like your face or hands.

 If you have suffered serious burns, you should retain an experienced Folsom personal injury lawyer.
 Travis G. Black formerly worked in the insurance industry and understands how adjustors may perceive your claim.
 Our Folsom firm offers perceptive legal counsel and works hard on behalf of our clients.
-Contact us online or call Black & DePaoli at 916-962-2896 for a free consultation if you need a car accident attorney or representation in another personal injury claim.
+Contact us online or call The Law Office of Black & DePaoli, PC at (916) 634-0729 for a free consultation if you need a car accident attorney or representation in another personal injury claim.